-Best Infrared (Thermal Imaging) Cameras 2019 - Flir vs. Fluke vs. Keysight
+Best Infrared Cameras - Thermal Imaging Showdown: Flir vs. Fluke vs. Keysight

 In researching infrared cameras, also known as thermal imaging cameras, we spent 30 hours poring over technical documents, consulting product specs and reading customer reviews.
 We recommend the FLIR E60 as the best available option out there because it has high imaging resolution, a 10-year warranty and features like Wi-Fi connectivity and streaming radiometric video.
 This camera can do everything you could ever ask of an infrared camera, making it worth the high price point.